react-querybuilder/react-querybuilder/website/versioned_docs/version-7/utils/export.md

 ): string | ParameterizedSQL | ParameterizedNamedSQL | RQBJsonLogic;
 ```

-`formatQuery` converts a given query into one of the following formats:
+`formatQuery` converts a given query object into one of the following formats:

-- JSON (either the full query object or only the required properties)
+- Formatted `JSON.stringify` result
+- Unformatted `JSON.stringify` result with all `id` and `path` properties removed
 - SQL `WHERE` clause
+- Parameterized SQL, anonymous parameters
-- Parameterized SQL (with either anonymous or named parameters)
+- Parameterized SQL, named parameters
 - MongoDB
 - Common Expression Language (CEL)
 - Spring Expression Language (SpEL)
 - JsonLogic
 - ElasticSearch
+- JSONata

-For the next few sections, assume the `query` variable has been defined as:
+For the next few sections (unless otherwise noted), assume the `query` variable has been defined as:

 ```ts
 const query: RuleGroupType = {